 Mezquita of Cordoba also is a representation of unity, with Christians, Jews and Muslims all living side-by-side when the Mezquita was built.
 The structure is considered one of the greatest contributions to Islamic architecture.

-There’s a beautiful courtyard, bell tower and the interior to explore.
+There’s a beautiful courtyard, bell tower, and interior to explore.

 Aqueduct of Segovia